cfug/dio/README.md

 ## Request Options

 These are the available config options for making requests.
-Requests will default to `GET` if `method` is not specified.
+Request default `method`  is  `GET`  if `method` is not specified.

 ```dart
 {